-I have been on a journey to become a mum for a very long time.
+I had been on a journey to become a mum for a very long time.
 It had always felt like a part of who I was and not being a mum felt like part of me was missing.
 Motherhood was within my grasp so many times, only for it to be cruelly snatched away.
 Each step has taken a huge amount of adjustment and grief to work through.
 Remaining childless until my mid-40's, it felt like a dream which would never be mine.

-I have found infertility and recurrent miscarriage to be a very lonely experience.
+I found infertility and recurrent miscarriage to be a very lonely experience.
 I struggled to find stories I could relate to.
 A lot of it has involved pretending I was ok, during some of the most painful experiences of my life.
 I became good at styling out heartache.
 I felt I had nowhere to go with it and often, no right to experience it.
 I really want help others who may feel the same way.